nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 object that is a subclass of the `Command` class.
 If there is no issue with the formatting of the user's input, this subclass-of-`Command` object is returned to `WerkIt#startContinuousUserPrompt()`.

-<span class="box info">:receipt: A detailed implementation of the parsing and creation of subclass-of-`Command`
+<span class="box info">:memo: A detailed implementation of the parsing and creation of subclass-of-`Command`
 object process can be found in
 '[Parsing User Input and Getting the Right Command](#parsing-user-input-and-getting-the-right-command)'.</span>